TimS120/LCCNet/README.md

+## Main changes
+The main changes between the initial fork and the current version of the repo are:
+- Updated the codebase regarding library and function updates for compatibiliy to e.g. new CUDA or PyTorch releases (PyTorch version 1.0.1.post2 is hard/ not possible to get anymore)
+- Removed unused code and added new comments for better maintainability
+- Added a Dockerfile for containerized execution if needed
+- Added a .gitignore to exclude unnecessary files from version control
+- Added a script to automatically train the set of models successively

 ## Requirements

 ### Hardware:
   - CPU only
-    - If no gpu is available, then the scripts must be executed with cpu.
-Here is a big enough ram for a meaningful batch size favorable
+    - If no gpu is available, the scripts must be executed with cpu only.
+Here is a big enough ram for a meaningful batch size needed
     - The cuda installation steps can then be skipped
   - GPU:
     - If a gpu is available you can run the scripts with the gpu - this is probably faster compared to the cpu usage